 This gives us a good grasp on where you're able to provide the best value to Gun.io clients.
 To nail this, be sure to read the call instructions ahead of time (to avoid being late to a technical interview due to...technical difficulties) and, as worn as it sounds, be yourself.
 Like I said - you’ll have some fun with this.

 We round vetting out with a character assessment with one of Gun.io’s executives.
 During this conversation, we look for the soft skills that we’ve found make folks not just great engineers, but fantastic Professional Freelancers who can make themselves a lot of money on our platform.

 One Part Freelancing Savvy

 Professional Freelancers understand how to quickly add value to a new project and build trust in a remote environment.
+They're folks like you who are committed to maintaining a full book of challenging freelance work and have case studies to prove it.
 They can deftly identify opportunities tangential to the original need.
 These skills are crucial to succeeding in our ecosystem.

 To make your onboarding a success, we recommend coming to the table with a fair amount of pre-research about the client, initiating prompt and frequent personal touch points, and setting quick and meaningful goals to meet within the first 20 hours of the engagement.

 Professional Freelancers aren’t moonlighters or side hustlers - they’re folks like you who are committed to maintaining a full book of challenging freelance work.
 They don’t ghost on commitments, stretch themselves too thin, or drop off the grid with no explanation.

 While it may sound counterintuitive, to make a lot of money at Gun.io, you need to know and respect your limits to avoid over-committing (and therefore under-performing).
 If you’re managing multiple projects, we encourage you to maintain and share a weekly schedule with your clients to be sure your expectations are aligned.